 Learn Grant Writing Review

-Jess is proud of the accomplishment of founding and growing a legitimate business within six months of joining the Grant Writing Unicorn Collective.
+Jess is proud of the accomplishment of founding and growing a legitimate business within six months of joining the Global Grant Writers Collective.
 “Meredith said you can just hit the ground running and you really can,” Jess said.
 “I totally binge-watched all of the content and started informational interviews right away with schools that I was connected with.
 Through the interview process you teach, I was able to transform those relationships into paying clients.”